ben-schneider-tech-com/ben-schneider-tech-com.github.io/README.md

 ### **Why is my resume not showing up?**
 This often happens when the Jekyll project files are copy and pasted into the wrong directory.
 Compare your Github repo to this project to make sure that the project files are arranged in the same way.
 This can also be caused by visiting the wrong URL make sure you are visiting `your_github_username.github.io`.
+The `your_github_username` field should be replaced by the name of your Github account.